-2.3.10.f Exterior shading elements (above) are more effective than interior ones (below).
+2.3.10.e Exterior shading elements (above) are more effective than interior ones (below).

-2.3.10.f.i Aim to allow solar gain in the winter and block it in the summer (summer and winter performance of a horizontal overhang).
+2.3.10.e Aim to allow solar gain in the winter and block it in the summer (summer and winter performance of a horizontal overhang).

-2.3.10.g Design to absorb and slowly release solar gains (effects of heavy (top) versus light (bottom) mass building).
+2.3.10.e Design to absorb and slowly release solar gains (effects of heavy (top) versus light (bottom) mass building).

-- f.
-Thermal Mass Heavy and dense building materials such as stone, concrete and masonry units have high thermal mass and, therefore, the capability of absorbing, holding, and gradually releasing thermal energy. - i.
-Buildings are to use internal thermal mass to absorb solar gains and other internal loads and therefore reduce the need for active heating systems. - ii.
-Buildings with thermal mass construction are to expose the internal thermal mass to passive cool night ventilation in order to reduce the building's cooling demand. - g.
-Durability, Resource Efficiency and Waste Management Projects' durability, materials sourcing and waste management shall be incorporated into project design to reduce the detrimental impacts of material use on the campus' built environment. - i.
+into project design to reduce the detrimental impacts of material use on the campus' built environment.

+- i.
 Projects are to prioritize durability by designing buildings and procuring products that maximize lifecycle and can be reused or recycled. - ii.
-Projects are to reduce waste generation by using re-usable, modular, longlasting, or recyclable materials. - iii.
+Projects are to reduce waste generation by using re-usable, modular, long-lasting, or recyclable materials. - iii.
 Projects are to use products and materials that have the lowest life cycle impact.
-Priority shall be given to products and materials made of: - " Recycled content to reduce embodied energy - " Rapidly renewable materials to protect natural resources - " Responsibly produced and manufactured materials to reduce the environmental burden of new products - " Regional materials to reduce the adverse effects of transportation and to support local economies - " Recyclable materials that can be returned to the manufacturing process after disassembly - " Durable materials to minimize need for new resources and their operation and maintenance expenditures in the building's lifetime. - h.
+Priority shall be given to products and materials that have: - " Low embodied carbon - " Recycled content to reduce embodied energy - " Rapidly renewable materials to protect natural resources - " Responsibly produced and manufactured materials to reduce the environmental burden of new products - " Regional materials to reduce the adverse effects of transportation and to support local economies - " Recyclable materials that can be returned to the manufacturing process after disassembly - " Durable materials to minimize need for new resources and their operation and maintenance expenditures in the building's lifetime - g.
 Environmental Quality Projects are to consider the impacts of their design on the campus community.
 Specifically, projects are to consider how air quality, lighting levels, noise, and thermal comfort benefit students, staff, faculty, and visitors. - i.
 Projects are to ensure a healthy, steady, and adequate flow of fresh air in order to enhance the users' sense of comfort and well-being.
 Projects shall consider location of air exhaust and intake in relation to air quality, natural ventilation, and energy use. - ii.
 Projects are to take into consideration the acoustic characteristics of public realm spaces such as commons and corridors as well as the interior acoustic conditions of buildings.
 This ensures that public realm spaces and buildings can perform to their intended purpose without resource intensive modifications.
 Furthermore, environments can be designed to enhance the acoustic quality of the surrounding environment. - iii.
 Projects are to minimize the use of materials that use or generate harmful substances.